bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 It is also often useful to limit the number of elements that can be drawn, e.g. when specifying a specific number of regions of interest.
-Using the ``num_objects`` property we can set such a limit, ensuring that when it is reached the least recently drawn patch or multi-line is removed and replaced with a new one.
+Using the ``num_objects`` property we can ensure that once the limit has been reached the oldest patch/multi-line will be popped off the queue to make space for the new patch/multi-line being added.

 .. raw:: html